rmiyazaki6499/mern-app/README.md

   ```

+ ## Project Structure

+ I will be using a generic MERN (MongoDb, Express, React, Node.js) stack app which uses a proxy with the Express server.
+ The app simply displays the default React app components however, I have added a simple API which the frontend calls to confirm that the API call is successfull.

   ---

   ## Setting up the `mern-app` project

-  I will be using a generic MERN (MongoDb, Express, React, Node.js) stack app which uses a proxy with the Express server.
-  The app simply displays the default React app components however, I have added a simple API which the frontend calls to confirm that the API call is successfull.

   Start by cloning the project with the command:
   ```